stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 ~~~~~

 SCP employes the Ed25519 digital signature algorithm [@!RFC8032].
 For
-purposes of cryptographic agility, however, public keys are
+cryptographic agility, however, public keys are represented as a union
-represented as a union type that can be compatibly extended with other
+type that can later be compatibly extended with other key types.
-key types.

 ~~~~~ {.xdr}
 typedef opaque uint256[32];